The Emirates Group: Modern history

-In early 2006, Emirates flight catering began operations at its new $120 million catering facility dedicated to service the flights of Emirates Airline.
+In early 2006, Emirates flight catering began operations at its new $120 million catering facility dedicated to service Emirates flights.
 The facility had the capacity of producing over 115,00 meals daily.
 Also, in 2006, Emirates flight catering opened its linecraft laundering plant.
 The facility has a total area of 10,500 m^{2}, and a capacity to handle 50 tonnes of laundry and dry cleaning output per day.
 At the Farnborough Air Show in 2006, Emirates signed an agreement for 10 Boeing 747-8F in a deal worth $3.3 billion, and in 2007 Emirates signs contracts for 120 Airbus A350s, 11 Airbus A380s and 12 Boeing 777-300ERs, worth an estimated $34.9 billion, at the Dubai Air Show.
 The New Engineering Centre and Engine Test Cell are officially opened and the Emirates Harbour Hotel & Residence and the Marina Hotel open their doors.
 In September, the group also buys a 49% stake in UK based Alpha Group.
 Also in 2007, Dnata signed a 15-year joint venture agreement with China West Airport Group to provide airport ground handling services in Xi'an Xianyang International Airport.
 Dnata will also participate in operations at 10 other airports managed by CWAG.
 Under the agreement signed, Dnata will hold a 45 per cent stake in Xi'an Dnata Aviation Services Company Limited, with the remaining 55 per cent owned by CWAG.
 Also, at the end of 2007, Dnata opened offices in Qatar.

 In 2008, the Emirates Group moved into its new headquarters in Dubai.
 Emirates SkyCargo also began operations out of Dubai Cargo Village's new Mega Terminal, with a capacity to handle 1.2 million tonnes annually.
 In June, Dnata acquired a 19.99 percent stake in its partner Hogg Robinson Group, becoming the largest shareholder in the company.
 In August Emirates took delivery of three A380s and the first Emirates A380 touched down in New York in August.
 Emirates also received its 10,000th cabin crew member.
 In September, Sabre Holdings signed a 10-year agreement with EmQuest to distribute services in Africa.
 In October the Emirates dedicated Terminal 3 opened with a capacity of over 27 million passengers, the terminal is the largest terminal in the world.

 In 2013, EmQuest signed an agreement with Contac Services Inc. to launch the mywurld platform in the Middle East and Africa.